How We Work Together

 - A financial gut-check before a big move

 After booking, you'll receive a pre-meeting checklist and payment invoice.
-Come prepared with your top 3 questions and relevant documents.
+Come prepared with your questions and relevant documents.

 Common questions